 The full cycle accounts payable process takes care of the end-to-end processing of invoices and payments.
 The processes in the accounts payable function may be categorized as upstream and downstream processes.
 Upstream processes are efforts that occur in the procurement phase.
 Locating vendors that supply appropriate products or services is part of the upstream process.

 An efficient upstream process ensures that strong vendor relationships are maintained, and mutually beneficial contracts are created.
 Downstream processes are all the efforts that occur after the purchase of goods or services.
 In this phase, the AP team confirms the receipt of goods/services and tracks the invoices to ensure that proper authorizations are awarded for legitimate payments.

 Challenges faced by the accounts payable department

-Although the accounts payable procedures seem straightforward, there are some inherent challenges that prevent the team from optimizing their operations.
-Accounts payable managers often face the challenge of having to do more with fewer resources to transform their team/departments from cost centers to profit centers.
+Although the accounts payable procedures seem straightforward, some inherent challenges prevent the team from optimizing their operations.
+Accounts payable managers often face the challenge of having to do more with fewer resources to transform their teams/departments from cost centers to profit centers.

 The common challenges faced by the accounts payable team are:

 - Excessive paperwork – the accounts payable function is among the most paper-intensive departments.
 More than half of the invoices received are in the form of paper documents.
 Missing or damaged invoices is another challenge of paperwork-driven processes.